 Forecast Origin Dates

-The Fishery Management Council manages fisheries off the coast of California, Oregon, and Washington, for about 119 species of ground fish, salmon, coastal pelagic species, and highly migratory species.
-The Fishery Management Council has requested that its Ecosystem Plan Development Team provide annual State of the California Current Ecosystem Reports.
+The Pacific Fishery Management Council manages fisheries off the coast of California, Oregon, and Washington, for about 119 species of ground fish, salmon, coastal pelagic species, and highly migratory species.
+The Pacific Fishery Management Council has requested that its Ecosystem Plan Development Team provide annual State of the California Current Ecosystem Reports.
 The reports include observed indicators of environmental conditions in the California Current that affect the productivity and distribution of harvested fish populations.

 Using our JSCOPE ocean condition predictions, here we can forecast many of these California Current environmental conditions and indicators, including: